jquatjr/ConnectFourOO/README.md

-# ObjectOrientedProgramming
+# Connect Four Game Refactored

-Springboard exercise designed to assist in learning classes, keyword this, and more!
+Springboard exercise designed to assist in refactoring code so that we can learn "this".